GaelQuesadilla/mymditor/README.md

 ---
 ## WHO AM I?

-I dont know, im only a preparatory student that likes to program
+I don't know, im only a preparatory student that likes to program

 *Im new into programming, i just do it as a hobby, please **don't take this project as a serious and useful project***

-My gmail is : **gaeldev032@gmail.com**
+My email is : **gaeldev032@gmail.com**